Do You Suffer from Destructive Thinking?

 Do You Suffer From Destructive Thinki

-• Permanently recurring episodes of depression, discouragement, hopelessness, anxiety
+• Permanently recurring episodes of depression, discouragement, hopelessness, and anxiety

 • Feeling of inferiority, and being a failure, being not enough